 Associate in Science (A.S.)

-Psychology is the study of human experience and behavior in an effort to understand why humans do the things that they do.
-At FLCC, you'll be both the student and the subject as you explore this fascinating field in preparation for transfer to a four-year degree program!
+Psychology is the study of human experience and behavior to understand why we do the things that we do.
+Discover exciting new insight into people (and yourself!) as you prepare to transfer into a four-year program.

 Many industries require professionals who are educated in psychology and can understand or guide human behavior.
-The demand for psychological services is on the rise in mental health centers, substance abuse treatment clinics, schools, hospitals, and more.
-Pursuing a career in psychology provides you with the opportunity to work in a satisfying position, helping others cope with social issues and mental health disorders.
+The demand for psychological services is on the rise in mental health centers, substance abuse treatment clinics, schools, hospitals, and other professional settings.
+Work in a satisfying field where you can help others cope with social challenges and support their mental health.

-In this degree program, you'll receive a well-rounded education that combines psychology classes with courses in math, science, and writing.
-Your core classes will explore human behavior and the mind, providing you the opportunity to examine the influence that people's thoughts, emotions, and behaviors have on human interaction.
+In this program, you'll receive a well-rounded education that combines psychology classes with courses in math, science, and writing.
+You will study human behavior and the mind, examining how people's thoughts, emotions, and behaviors impact social interaction.

 Program Learning Outcomes

 Upon completion of this degree program, students will be able to:

 - Differentiate the major concepts associated with the various schools of thought in psychology (i.e., biological, psychoanalytic, learning theory, humanist, etc.).